sellmerfud/fitl/README.md

 tell the program which card has been drawn.
 You will be prompted to enter a card number each time a new event card must be drawn.

 The Trung deck is maintained by the program.
-You will see messages indicating when ad Trung card is drawn but you do not need to use the physical Trung cards.
+You will see messages indicating when a Trung card is drawn but you do not need to use the physical Trung cards.

 Use the `help` command to see all of the the available commands.
 You can get further help for